EminFatihHalici/nasa_apod/README.md

 <h1>🚀 NASA Picture of the Day Web-App</h1>

+⚠ Note: The NASA APOD API is currently unavailable due to server issues. ⚠

+This project will be updated and resumed once access is restored.

 Displays the current NASA picture (or a picture from a selected date) using the NASA APOD API.
 Built with HTML, Bootstrap 5, and JavaScript.